 Since the 19th century, eugenol has been one of many essential oil components to be used in root canal therapy, periodontal therapy, and to treat abscesses.

 Clove oil contains a chemical called eugenol, which acts as an anesthetic and antibacterial agent.
 Clove oil is anti-inflammatory and antifungal.

 It is available from many supermarkets, drug stores, and health food shops, or can be bought online.
 It has a strong, warm, and spicy taste.

 To use it for a toothache, dip a clean tissue, cotton swab, or cotton ball into the oil and wipe it over the gums at the point of the pain.

 People can also use whole cloves.
 Simply place them on the affected area for several minutes at a time.

 Clove oil has long been applied directly to the gums to ease toothache.
-There is evidence that the eugenol in clove oil is effective at fighting several known oral bacteria.
-Medicines containing eugenol are widely used in dentistry.
+There is

 Some research suggests that clove gel may reduce the pain of needle insertion in dentistry.
 More work needs to be done before this is conclusive.

 The United States Food and Drug Administration's (FDA) rate the effectiveness of certain treatments based on the available evidence.
 It has recently downgraded the classification of clove oil.

 The FDA now believe there is not enough evidence to suggest it is effective for toothache, and that more research is needed.